vasyl-purchel/zookeeper-docker/README.md

 ## Notes

-Make sure you are in zookeeper folder and that ip address in **docker-compose.yml** file is correct (mine is 127.17.0.1):
+Make sure you are in zookeeper folder and that ip address in **docker-compose.yml** file is correct (mine is 127.17.0.1 while default is 127.17.42.1):

 ```bash
 ifconfig | grep "docker0" -C 2 | grep "inet addr"